mhaeussermann/poem_scraper/README.md

 # Poem scraper
-Script that can be used to search and scrape the website Lyrikline for poems to create a text corpus for academic research and experimentation.
-Up until this point, it just extracts links to German poems and saves their text to a .txt file.
+Script that can be used to search and scrape the website _Lyrikline_ for poems to create a text corpus for academic research and experimentation.
+Up until this point, it just allows for the extraction of German poems.
 Hopefully, further versions will allow for more complex search operations.

 ## Usage
 Run `scrape_poem_links.py` to create a link list using the variable, run `scrape_poems.py` to extract the text of the scraped links.